-Through The Death Store, our “bricks and mortar” storefront, resource center; our weekly radio show, Death Tracks; our educational programs, trainings and presentations and our monthly support groups, we are assisting in the healing of this culture’s relationship with aging, dying and death, and helping grow a culture of compassion and care, often times, one person at a time.
+WE are assisting in the healing of this culture’s relationship with aging, dying and death, and helping grow a culture of compassion and care, often times, one person at a time.

 Current Board Members: Laura Binstock (Leilah Be), Richard Alpert (Ram Dass), David Spee, Auli’i Mitchell, Gordon Becker and Bodhi Be.

 Our current Administrative Staff of 3 include an executive assistant and volunteers.

 Reverend Bodhi Be is an ordained interfaith minister.
 He is the Executive Director and founder of Doorway Into Light and the Founder and President of The Death Store.